ddasker/mysql-enterprise/performance-tp/performance-tp.md

 This lab assumes you have:
 * An Oracle account
-* All previous labs successfully completed
+* A basic understanding of Cloud Computing.

 * Lab standard
     - ![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell> the command must be executed in the Operating System shell